A READING EXPERIENCE

 My legs kick into action moving towards the kitchen and to the back pantry of the castle.
 Searching through my tools, I place my hands on the handle of the sledgehammer.
 I recognise it but the determination to use it, I do not.
 My body pulls me out of the kitchen and through the main castle reception area and up the stone staircase until I am standing on the hallway leading to the old arched doorway of my father’s room.
 Placing my eyes on the sledgehammer in my hand, I know what I must do.
 The door must be opened.
 Gravitating towards the door, I place my first blow directly into the middle of the door splintering the old wood.

-Jenny lifts the sledgehammer again, repeatedly until she has removed all the wood from top to bottom.
+Jenny lifts the sledgehammer a third time, placing her blow to the side of the gaping hole she has created in the arched wooden door.
+The sun filters in through the broken door and onto the wooden floorboards of the hallway.
+She lifts the sledgehammer again, repeatedly until she has removed all the wood from top to bottom.
 Throwing the tool of destruction to one side, her arms and face are hot from the exertion.
 A hand on her arm and Catherine comes into her view.
 Her smile reassures her.
-Stepping through the door, Jenny enters the attic room revealing walls covered in book selves¸ a table rests under the only small window in the whole room and a desk sits dominantly in the sledgehammer a third time, placing her blow to the side the gaping hole she has created in the arched wooden door.
-The sun filters in through the broken door and onto the wooden floorboards of the hallway.
-She lifts the centre of the floor littered with paperwork.
+Stepping through the door, Jenny enters the attic room revealing walls covered in book selves¸ a table rests under the only small window in the whole room and a desk sits dominantly in the centre of the floor littered with paperwork.
 Jenny’s eyes catch sight of a small stool knocked on its side.
 The moment hits her and she moves her eyes upwards to the beams overhead.

 Removing the last of the wood from the door, the room slowly illuminates with two lowly slit wall lanterns old in style.
 The ceiling reveals itself to me first, round with wooden beams.
-Lowering my eyes, the figure appears stunning me and rooting me to the floor.
-Sitting in the bared walled empty room on a wooden high back chair is an elegant lady, with mesmerising dark eyes, complimented with long raven hair shrouding her shoulders, falling onto the arms of the chair.
+Lowering my eyes, the figure standing before me appears radiant, rooting me to the floor.
+Sitting in the bared walled empty room on a wooden high back chair is an elegant lady, with mesmerising dark eyes, complemented with long raven hair shrouding her shoulders, falling onto the arms of the chair.
 Her dress catches my attention and strikes fear in my thoughts.

 “Who are you?”
 I managed to mumble the words through my lips.